fission/fission/Documentation/wip/testing-proposal.md

 ### Using CLI package

 Currently we build a CLI and then execute the tests.
 The tests basically call one of functions from CLI package.
 If we decide to use a go lang based framework, then we can import the CLI package and then call those functions  by providing them context.
-This is as good as calling the Fission from CLI, with added benefit of programmibility of Go langugage.
+This is as good as calling the Fission from CLI, with added benefit of programmbility of Go langugage.

 ```
 func TestSomething(t *testing.T) {